RomainEndelin/RoadToPython/road_to_python.md

 There is also a Python debugger, [PDB](https://docs.python.org/2/library/pdb.html), but so far I have never used it.
 You may give it a try.

 # Opening: Scientific Programming
 Scientific Programming is a huge topic, and it would require a whole document as itself !
-Luckily, this document already exits, and greatly covers the topic: [Python Scientific Lecture Notes](http://scipy-lectures.github.io/).
+Luckily, this document already exists, and greatly covers the topic: [Python Scientific Lecture Notes](http://scipy-lectures.github.io/).

 Here is a little summary: